-The patient attended for the treatment at the dental hospital where he was referred and the treatment was to be completed by a consultant oral surgeon.
-The patient was greeted by a trained dental nurse, who checked the presence of a suitable escort.
+The patient attended for the treatment at the hospital where he was referred and the patient was greeted by a trained dental nurse, who checked the presence of a suitable escort.
 Also present was a trainee nurse, who at the time was observing the trained nurse.

 After completion of treatment the patient was taken to recovery.
 However, he was not advised of the incident and was monitored for only 20 minutes without being warned of the risk of rebound sedation.

-The surgeon completed an incident form one week later, but did not clearly explain that after giving the patient flumazenil, midazolam was then given.
+The dentist completed an incident form one week later, but did not clearly explain that after giving the patient flumazenil, midazolam was then given.

-His employers were advised of the incident form and after reviewing what had taken place, they decided to carry out a full investigation, and interviewed the surgeon in question.
-Despite the patient not having any untoward reaction after treatment, the surgeon was criticised for not informing the patient of the incident.
+His employers were advised of the incident form and after reviewing what had taken place, they decided to carry out a full investigation, and interviewed the dentist in question.
+Despite the patient not having any untoward reaction after treatment, the dentist was criticised for not informing the patient of the incident.
 He was also not honest when completing the incident form.
 The hospital guidelines outlined that when drawing up medication it should be checked and witnessed by a second appropriate person, prior to the patient entering the room, which had not been done.
-Furthermore, the patient had not provided consent for the provision of nitrous oxide.
+Furthermore, the patient did not consent for the provision of nitrous oxide.